Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 The :literal:`HybridMethod` class is directly derived from the base class :literal:`LowThrustLeg`, and all the methods contained in that base class are thus available from any :literal:`HybridMethod` object (see :ref:`tudatFeaturesLowThrustTrajectory` for more details).
 This includes, among others, the methods allowing the user to retrieve the trajectory, mass, thrust, and thrust acceleration history along the trajectory.

 The constructor of the class :literal:`HybridMethod` automatically calls the method :literal:`performOptimisation`, which tries to find the solution to the optimisation problem as defined by the hybrid method, using the optimisation settings provided by the user.
 This method creates the structure :literal:`HybridMethodProblem`, which defines the corresponding optimisation problem.
-It thus saves the identified optimum in the (TO BE COMPLETED) object, which can be retrieved from the (TO BE COMPLETED) method.
+It thus saves the identified optimum in the literal:`hybridMethodLeg_` private variable, which can be retrieved from the (TO BE COMPLETED) method.

 Hybrid method trajectory model